18F/https/README.md

-## SSL at 18F
+## TLS at 18F

-18F is an all-SSL shop: all of our [websites](https://18f.gsa.gov/) and [APIs](https://github.com/18F/api-standards#always-use-https) enforce encryption.
+18F is an all-TLS shop: all of our [websites](https://18f.gsa.gov/) and [APIs](https://github.com/18F/api-standards#always-use-https) enforce encryption.
 We do this no matter how static or dynamic the content, and no matter how sensitive the service's information may appear to be.

 This repository contains our:

-* **standards and practices**, e.g. key generation, SSL/nginx/CDN configuration
+* **standards and practices**, e.g. key generation, TLS/nginx/CDN configuration
-* **research and knowledge base** on deploying SSL on the web today
+* **research and knowledge base** on deploying TLS on the web today
 * **discussion and collaboration** with people inside and outside of the government

 ### Creating a new certificate

-If you're an 18F employee and want a new SSL certificate, read the **[certificate creation process](certificates)**.
+If you're an 18F employee and want a new TLS certificate, read about our **[certificate creation process](certificates)**.

 We have a wildcard certificate for staging domains of the form `*.18f.us`, so you do not need a new certificate for those domains.
 (This only applies to third-level domains like `x.18f.us`.
 Fourth-level domains like `x.y.18f.us` cannot use this certificate.)

 ### Publishing our certificates

-We store our SSL certificates, certificate requests, and some accompanying metadata in the [`sites/`](sites) directory.
+We store our TLS certificates, certificate requests, and some accompanying metadata in the [`sites/`](sites) directory.
 Accompanying private keys are, of course, not in this repository.

 ### Deploying and configuring certificates

-We have a **[baseline nginx SSL configuration](configuration/nginx)** for our EC2 instances that receive HTTP requests.
+We have a **[baseline nginx TLS configuration](configuration/nginx)** for our EC2 instances that receive HTTP requests.

-For sites that use an Elastic Load Balancer (ELB) to terminate SSL, we have a **[model SSL configuration for ELBs](configuration/elb.md)** and some analysis of the tradeoffs you face by using them.
+For sites that use an Elastic Load Balancer (ELB) to terminate TLS, we have a **[model TLS configuration for ELBs](configuration/elb.md)** and some analysis of the tradeoffs you face by using them.

 ### Miscellaneous research

-For now, we have a pile of **[general research and resources](resources.md)** on technologies relevant to SSL.
+For now, we have a pile of **[general research and resources](resources.md)** on technologies relevant to TLS.

 ### Public domain